gkapfham/www.gregorykapfhammer-old.com/_posts/2016-09-25-2016-Statistical-Software.md

 <p>
 Interested in learning more about this topic?
-Since this blog post was written, my colleagues and students and I have published {% include _popovers/paper_reference.html cite="McMinn2016a" %} and released a replication package for it as well.
+Since this blog post was written, my colleagues and students and I have published {% include_cached _popovers/paper_reference.html cite="McMinn2016a" %} and released a replication package for it as well.
 If you are interested in replicating the analyses in that paper, then I encourage you to visit <a